The electrifying history of Nikola Tesla

 The name Nikola Tesla is very well-known today.
 The world’s best-known electric car is named after this inventor, and the magnetic strength of MRI machines is measured in “Teslas.”

-In the eyes of many, Tesla was a prometheus for the modern age, he helped to unlock countless new innovations for humanity and changed the world that we live in forever.
+In the eyes of many, Tesla was a Prometheus for the modern age.
+He helped unlock countless innovations for humanity and changed the world forever.

 Although he didn’t create the AC, he adapted it in such a way that allowed us to use electricity more effectively than ever before.